-Passing the NCIDQ Exam allowed her to collaborate on the design of several amazing interior spaces in Pennsylvania, New Jersey, Delaware, New York and Connecticut.
+Passing the NCIDQ Exam allowed her to collaborate on designing several amazing interior spaces in Pennsylvania, New Jersey, Delaware, New York, and Connecticut.

-NCIDQ Certified interior designers go beyond simply creating an attractive design solutions.
-A certified interior designer creates functional and inspiring living and work environments, while also protecting public health, safety, and welfare.
+NCIDQ Certified interior designers go beyond simply creating attractive design solutions.
+A certified interior designer creates functional and inspiring living and work environments while also protecting public health, safety, and welfare.

-Tina's project interiors have to do more than just look good, they improve occupant well being.
-For public spaces that she recently designed for The Reserve at Darley Greeen, she combines elements of hospitality and healthcare for the a carefree and welcoming environment.
+Tina's project interiors have to do more than look good.
+They improve occupant well-being.
+For public spaces that she recently designed for The Reserve at Darley Green, she combines elements of hospitality and healthcare for a carefree and welcoming environment.
 Other important interior design considerations include: